Hikiragi/Hikiragi/README.md

-- 👋 Hi, I’m @Hikiragi
+👋 Hi, I’m @Hikiragi
-- 👀 I am interested in learning programming and layout
-- 🌱 I am currently a fourth year student at the University, at the Faculty of Applied Informatics
+👀 I am interested in programming, backend development, and exploring new technologies 🌱 I am currently a second-year Master’s student at the Faculty of Informatics and Computer Engineering (ICE) 🐍 I’ve reached the Middle level as a Python developer 🦀 I’m currently learning Rust
-- 📫 You can contact me in my telegram account (https://t.me/GamdjiyanDV ) or write to the mail (gamdjiyan@bk.ru )
+📫 You can contact me in my Telegram account () or write to my email ()

 <!---
 Hikiragi/Hikiragi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.